SFTtech/openage-blog/content/blog/D0014-openage_mod_api_finale.md

 * Let relics research special techs and fight in combat

 **Nonlinear tech trees**<br/>
 Techs can be unlocked through alternative paths and are not necessarily bound to Age Upgrades.
 The upgrade path can be different for every civilization or game mode.
-It alsos allow giving players the choice to select one out of two (or more) upgrades for a unit, e.g. a decision between more attack damage and faster reload speed.
+It also allows giving players the choice to select one out of two (or more) upgrades for a unit, e.g. a decision between more attack damage and faster reload speed.

 **Proper inventories and item systems**<br/>
 Relics will no longer replace the monk unit when picked up.
 Instead, the API unifies garrisoning, transporting and inventories with a new container system that give units the ability to store other game entities properly.
 Items and garrisoned units are allowed to grant new abilities or remove existing ones.